learn-co-curriculum/phase-3-sinatra-introduction/README.md

 - How the request-response cycle works on a server
 - How to handle requests from different routes
-- One common file structure for a web server
+- A common file structure for a web server
 - How to both send and receive JSON-formatted data

 While you could spend weeks alone learning Sinatra, in this section, we'll cover